stakater/mto-docs/content/kubernetes-resources/tenant/how-to-guides/create-tenant.md

 ```

 Access to the Tenant resource itself is also restricted, aligning with the principle of least privilege.

+!!! tip
+    Tenant users can use the [kubectl-tenant plugin](../../../kubectlplugin/kubectl-tenant.md) to list cluster resources available to them, such as namespaces and storage classes: `kubectl tenant get namespaces bluesky`

 ## Adding Multiple Owners to a Tenant